mattmahn/xkcd-phone/README.md

 - [ ] Parallel port
 - [ ] 12 headphone jacks
 - [ ] Onboard cloud
-- [ ] New BrithgtGlow™ display incorporates genetically spliced jellyfish protein (should have used the glowing genes, not the stinging ones)
+- [ ] New BritghtGlow™ display incorporates genetically spliced jellyfish protein (should have used the glowing genes, not the stinging ones)
 - [ ] ✓ certified
 - [x] Software-defined